EasterCompany/Overlord/readme.md

 ## Development Scope

-With Overlord we hope that you can develop limitless web apps without the need for non-vanilla javascript such as Angular, React or other such libraries & frameworks.
+With Overlord we hope that you can develop limitless web apps without the need for non-vanilla javascript libraries and frameworks such as Angular or React.